metablaster/WindowsFirewallRuleset/README.md

 cd C:\
 ```

-8. cd into that folder, ofcourse rename the command if your extracted folder is
+8. cd into that folder, of course rename the command if your extracted folder is
 called something else:

 ```powershell